IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 In this example, `AvgLastN.n`, which is initialized from the user-defined parameter n, and `AvgLastN.last_n` are examples of data whose state is kept in between tuples.

-**Tip:** Any type of of operation (source, filter, map, and sink) can accept callable objects that maintain stateful data.
+**Tip:** Any type of operation (source, filter, map, and sink) can accept callable objects that maintain stateful data.

 You can also create a user-defined function that refers to global variables.
 Unlike variables that are defined within a function, global variables persist in the runtime process.
 However, this approach is **not recommended** because the way in which the processing elements are fused can change how global variables are shared across functions or callable objects.